mediapeers/ansible-role-virtualbox/README.md

 # Ansible role Virtualbox
 Installs headless [Virtualbox](https://www.virtualbox.org/) and [phpVirtualbox](https://github.com/phpvirtualbox/phpvirtualbox) for remote access through Web GUI.
-Meant for a headless Ubuntu/Debien server.
+Meant for a headless Ubuntu or Debian servers.

 Once the role has run through you can access the VirtualBox GUI from a browser by opening `http://<HostnameOrIP>/`.
 Use the IP or the hostname here that Ansible was running against.
 Make sure port 80 is not blocked by any firewall.